Flu (Influenza)

 Many people talk about the flu when they have a common cold.
-But the two infections progress in very different ways.
+However, these two infections develop differently.
 While a cold develops slowly, the flu begins quickly and fiercely.
-Read how flu can be prevented and what the treatment options are.

 At a glance

-• Typical flu symptoms are headaches, high temperature, muscle and joint pain throughout the whole body.
+- Typical flu symptoms are headaches, sore throat, chills, high temperature, and muscle and joint pain throughout the whole body.

-• Regular hand washing can prevent an infection.
+- Regular hand washing can prevent an infection.
+A flu vaccination is also available.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.